social-games/V8Tutorial/README.md

 This example does not interact with javascript itself, it just creates the application and initializes V8 at a platform level.

 It uses compiled default snapshots which are linked along with the application.

+On execution, this project will print the embedded v8's version.